-Amazon DocumentDB performance was compared against MongoDB Atlas, the fully managed MongoDB service, using two benchmarks: YCSB and Socialite.
-The DocumentDB cluster used three r4.4xlarge instances, and the Atlas cluster used three M60 instances.
-This produced configurations with nearly identical costs.
+Amazon DocumentDB performance was compared against MongoDB Atlas, the fully managed MongoDB service, using two benchmarks: YCSB and TPC-C. The tests were run twice, once against a DocumentDB cluster using three r54.4xlarge instances and their M40 equivalents in MongoDB Atlas, and once using r5.xlarge and M50 configurations respectively.
+This approach produced configurations with nearly identical costs.
 All writes in these tests were performed with w:majority, even those which would ordinarily use w:1 on Atlas, to normalize the test results.

 The testing harness used to obtain these results is publicly available, so you can run them in your own environment.

 Overall, the results found that DocumentDB performs well with extremely simple find() statements, either for single documents or for ranges, using only primary keys.
 It begins to suffer, however, when writes are introduced into the mix, falls behind badly on write-heavy loads, and it has serious difficulties when anything beyond rudimentary query language operations were used.

 It is also worth noting that each time the MongoDB team has run these benchmarks against DocumentDB, significant code changes have been required to accommodate limitations in DocumentDB’s emulation of the MongoDB API.
 These failures are important because they are representative of the sorts of issues that developers will encounter in the real world when trying to use DocumentDB.
 Particularly notable are lack of support for $expr, $toLong, any expressive $lookup, and indeed any other type conversions, such as $toDecimal.
 Even worse, error messages are ambiguous or generic, leaving it to individual developers to figure out which expression failed — lengthening debugging times and delaying rollouts.